tummfm/jax-sgmc/docs/usage/data.rst

 .. note::
     When using multiple Data Loaders sequentially in a single script, the release function should be called after the Callback Wrapper has been used in the last computation.
-After this, the reference to the Data Loader hs been discarded and the Data Loader can be deleted.
+After this, the reference to the Data Loader will be discarded and the Data Loader can be deleted.

 Important Notes